fannie1208/EM-research-group/content/home/recent.md

 widget: pages # See https://wowchemy.com/docs/page-builder/
 headless: true # This file represents a page section.
-weight: 30 # Order that this section will appear.
+weight: 20 # Order that this section will appear.
-title: NEWS & EVENTS
+title: Recent Publication

 content:
   count: 5